BENCHmark April 2008

 But what exactly does the phrase mean?
 Well, for most of us, I suspect that we would interpret it as doing some simulation early enough in the design cycle (possibly at the concept stage) that the results can truly influence the basic fundamentals of a product design.
 It so happened that some of the presenters at the German seminar had chosen to focus on the use of CAD embedded software by designers – a subject which has provoked much debate within NAFEMS circles, and something which may or may not be a part of a simulation driven design process.

 There are many ways of implementing a simulation driven design policy.
-Whilst discussing their forthcoming seminar on "Upfront CFD", the CFD working group has talked about different approaches, including the fact that major aero-engine companies are already carrying out simulation driven design, based on CFD results, and have been doing so for some time: the design of their engines involves the use of CFD analysis from the very outset, carried out by expert analysts, even before any geometry has been defined.
+Whilst discussing their forthcoming seminar on "Upfront CFD", the Computational Fluid Dynamics working group has talked about different approaches, including the fact that major aero-engine companies are already carrying out simulation driven design, based on CFD results, and have been doing so for some time: the design of their engines involves the use of CFD analysis from the very outset, carried out by expert analysts, even before any geometry has been defined.

 And this brings out another point – if simulation is to drive the design, it is quite likely there will be no geometry defined, and hence no CAD model.
 Which leads to further questions, such as: Should the early stage simulation be based on CAD geometry, and if so, who creates it, and who has the right to modify it?
 Or should this type of simulation be based on a simplified, or symbolic, representation?
 Do we need a new generation of software tools to support this?